 Katie is a registered and licensed dietitian.
 She has been working at USF Tampa since 2010 and joined the staff at the Wellness Center in 2015.
 She received her Bachelor of Science Degree in Nutrition and Food Science from Georgia Southern University and Master of Public Health degree from the University of South Florida.
 Her areas of interest include sports nutrition, weight management and eating disorders.

-Karen Briskin, LMT
+Karen Briskin, LMT (she/her/hers)